Keni Thomas

 Kenneth Mervyn Thomas (born July 1, 1965) is an American country music singer and former United States Army Ranger.
 Thomas was deployed in support of Operation Restore Hope as a member of Task Force Ranger in Somalia, and served in the Battle of Mogadishu.
 Thomas works as a motivational speaker drawing from this experience as an Army Ranger.

 As a country singer, Thomas has recorded several independently released albums.
 Two singles, from the album Flags of Our Fathers: A Soldier's Story charted on the Billboard country music charts.

-Thomas appeared in a pair of 2011 episodes of FX television show Louie, portraying himself in a fictionalized version of a real U.S.O. visit to Afghanistan (season 2 episodes 11 and 12).
+Thomas appeared in a pair of 2011 episodes of FX television show Louie, portraying himself in a fictionalized version of a real U.S.O. visit to Afghanistan (season 2 episodes 11[part 1] and 11[part2]).

 Military career

 Thomas enlisted in the Army in 1991.
 Prior to joining the Army he graduated from the University of Florida.
 He served in the 3rd Ranger Battalion, eventually attaining the rank of Staff Sergeant.

 Thomas was a member of Task Force Ranger as a part of Operation Restore Hope in Somalia.
 A main objective of the Task Force was to capture the elusive Somali warlord Mohamed Farrah Aidid.
 The most well known of their combat missions occurred October 3, 1993, when Thomas and fellow Task Force members were involved in the Battle of Mogadishu that was later immortalized in the book Black Hawk Down and its subsequent film adaptation, for which he served as a consultant.
-Tac Fitzgerald portrayed him in the film.
 Twenty years later he returned to Mogadishu with fellow veteran Jeff Struecker, now a pastor, to film a short retracing their steps in the Battle of Mogadishu.
 He also served as a consultant for We Were Soldiers.

 After Somalia, Thomas went on to serve as an assistant team leader on Ranger recon teams.
 His military decorations and achievements include the Bronze Star for Valor with the "V" device and the Combat Infantryman Badge.
 Thomas was awarded Master Parachute wings with over 400 jumps, the British and Belgian parachute wings, and successfully completed the Army's Ranger School, Belgian Commando School, the Special Forces Combat Diver's School, the Army's Jumpmaster Course, Pathfinder School, Military Free Fall (MFF) School, Cold Weather Mountaineering School, and Medical Emergency School.